Below is a list of commonly used terms and definitions in the field of genomics and used by the NCBI Assembly Model.

 - Collections of sequences used to define discrete parts of an assembly.
 For example, the Primary assembly is considered one sequence unit.
 Alternate-loci grouped together by a common name (e.g. 129/Sv in mouse) would be considered a separate assembly-unit.
 In many cases, the assembly-units are what many people previously considered ‘assemblies'.

 - Chromosome Assembly:

 - a relatively complete pseudo-molecule assembled from smaller sequences (components) that represent a biological chromosome.
 Relatively complete implies that some gaps may still be present in the assembly, but independent measures suggest that most of the sequence is represented by sequenced bases.
 Completeness is submitter defined.
 Understanding completeness is important for determining whether we submit chromosome level ASN for that chromosome.

 - Diploid Assembly:

-- A genome assembly for which a Chromosome Assembly is available for both sets of an individual's chromosomes.
+- A genome assembly for which a Chromosome Assembly is available for both sets of an individual's chromosomes, as defined by the NCBI Assembly model.
 It is anticipated that a diploid genome assembly is representing the genome of an individual.
 Therefore it is not anticipated that alternate loci will be defined for this assembly, although it is possible that unlocalized or unplaced sequences could be part of the assembly.

 - Genome Patch: